Former Seattle indoor soccer player and team owner Dion Earl charged in 2009 Kirkland rape case

 That case was also dropped by the King County Sheriff’s Office for a lack of evidence, though the two dancers and four other former team staffers later won nearly $1 million in damages and court fees from Earl in a lawsuit alleging sexual assault, harassment and unfair treatment by him.

 Former Impact office manager Amy David, one of the plaintiffs in the case, has said Earl took an uncanny interest in the squad’s dance team.
-She’s long insisted the sexual assault allegations by the two dance team members should have been investigated more strongly given Earl’s history with women and the prior rape investigation.
+She’s long insisted the sexual-assault allegations by the two dance-team members should have been investigated more aggressively given Earl’s history with women and the earlier rape investigation.

 Since David’s 2014 ordeal, in which she says she resigned from the Impact following “hostile’’ treatment by Earl when she tried to confront him about his behavior toward staffers and the dancers, she has been in contact with the alleged victim in the 2009 Kirkland rape case and tried to support her.